cando/slides/presentations/programming_with_algebra/index.md

 ## Meet [`Algar`](https://github.com/cando/Algar)

-A _Rust_ crate exposing algebric structures, higher-kinded types and other category theory bad ideas
+A _Rust_ crate exposing algebraic structures, higher-kinded types and other category theory bad ideas

 <!-- We'll use code from this library, but don't focuse on code, focus on understading the concepts -->